MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 The questions in this section are sorted into the following areas:

 * [Admin management tasks and capabilities](#admin-management-tasks-and-capabilities) &ndash; Questions about the tasks of IT admins.
-* [Feature visibility and access](#feature-visibility-and-access) &ndash; Questions about when MyAnalytics features are available to users.
+* [Feature visibility and access](#feature-visibility-and-access) &ndash; Questions about when Viva Insights features are available to users.
 (Also see the [Visibility and access](#visibility-and-access) section.)
 * [User data privacy](#user-data-privacy) &ndash; Questions about how admin actions affect data privacy.
 (For general privacy issues, see the [Privacy](#privacy) section.)

 ### Admin management tasks and capabilities

 #### Q1.
-How do I manage the MyAnalytics experience for users?
+How do I manage the Viva Insights experience for users?

 You can manage the experience in two ways:

-* Configure access to MyAnalytics elements for your entire organization.
+* Configure access to Viva Insights elements for your entire organization.
 For details, see [Configure access at the tenant level](../setup/configure.md#configure-access-at-the-tenant-level).
-* Turn MyAnalytics access on or off for individual users.
+* Turn Viva Insights access on or off for individual users.
 For details, see [Configure access at the user level](../setup/configure.md#configure-access-at-the-user-level).

 #### Q2.
-How can I pilot MyAnalytics to a subset of users?
+How can I pilot Viva Insights to a subset of users?

 Turn on the "Insights by MyAnalytics" or "MyAnalytics (Full)" service plan for the pilot users.
 Because these plans are enabled by default, you'll need to confirm that the plans are turned off for other users.
 For details on how to turn off the plans, see [Assign licenses to users](/office365/admin/subscriptions-and-billing/assign-licenses-to-users).

 #### Q3.
-How can I manage MyAnalytics experiences in Microsoft 365 GCC?
+How can I manage Viva Insights experiences in Microsoft 365 GCC?

-You can enable or disable MyAnalytics experiences by following the applicable steps in [Assign licenses to users](/office365/admin/subscriptions-and-billing/assign-licenses-to-users).
+You can enable or disable Viva Insights experiences by following the applicable steps in [Assign licenses to users](/office365/admin/subscriptions-and-billing/assign-licenses-to-users).
 More granular controls for each user surface will be available by the end of 2019.

 #### Q4.
 How can I manage the Windows 10 activity history for the organization?